ssehgal1991/retail-store/README.md

 mvn test

 ## To generate a code coverage report using JaCoCo, use the following Maven command:
-The coverage report will be generated in the target/site/jacoco directory.
-Open index.html in a browser to view the coverage report. mvn clean test jacoco:report
+mvn clean test jacoco:report

 ## Example Request Using curl